One of Wedgwood’s proudest claims-to-fame is as the birthplace of the Burke-Gilman Trail which officially opened on August 19, 1978.

 The creation of the Burke-Gilman Trail was spearheaded by a group of Wedgwood neighbors in the 1970s, who worked together and got through the process of steps for the City to acquire the old railroad route.
 The Trail, which is now for walking and biking, began as a railroad route back in the 1880s when Seattle was desperate for rail transportation of merchandise and raw materials.

-Seattle of the 1870’s was a remote, hard-to-reach region hampered by the lack of roads or rail transportation.
-At first Seattle relied upon water transport to receive merchandise from San Francisco and send raw materials out, primarily timber.
+Seattle of the 1870s was a remote, hard-to-reach region hampered by the lack of roads or rail transportation.
+At first Seattle relied upon water transport to receive merchandise brought by ships from San Francisco and send raw materials out, primarily timber.
 As trees were cut down and the available timber was farther away from the shores of Puget Sound, it became more and more essential to have rail transport.
-The need was sharpened by the discovery of coal in eastern King County in areas such as Gilman (Issaquah) and Newcastle (Renton.)
+The need was sharpened by the discovery of coal in eastern King County in areas such as Gilman (Issaquah) and Newcastle (Renton area).
 Coal was the fuel of choice for local industries prior to the use of electricity, and getting the coal into Seattle was a very laborious task without a continuous rail line.

 From Rail to Trail